 What is SAM?
 Software Asset Management means different things to different people.
 SAM does not include Hardware Asset Management, except for those aspects that are necessary for effective SAM.
-(Collectively, Software Asset Management and Hardware Asset Management can be referred to as IT Asset Management can be referred to as IT Asset Management, or ITAM) Generally speaking, SAM is more complex and more demanding than Hardware Asset Management and therefore the SAM processes need to be greater in scope and more comprehensive in content.
+(Collectively, Software Asset Management and Hardware Asset Management can be referred to as IT Asset Management, or ITAM) Generally speaking, SAM is more complex and more demanding than Hardware Asset Management and therefore the SAM processes need to be greater in scope and more comprehensive in content.
 As a result, systems that can handle SAM can normally be expected to handle Hardware Asset Management as well.
 Furthermore, it must be stressed that it is essential for hardware assets to be managed as well as software assets, even though not covered by this guide.
-The coverage in this guide is intended to be manufacturer and platform neutral, to the extent practical.
+The coverage in this guide is intended to be manufacturer and platform-neutral, to the extent practical.
 Specific products are not mentioned, nor is there focus on specific architectures such as mainframe or client/server.
 Most of the coverage should be equally applicable to PC workstations as to servers and mainframes, and even to network communications equipment such as routers.

-The need for SAM The underlying justification for SAM is the need to apply good corporate governance to an organisations software assets.
+The underlying justification for SAM is the need to apply good corporate governance to organisations software assets.
 These typically include much of an organisations asset base, are critical to its continued operations, and underlie some of an organization main legal and contractual obligations.
 This is a common-sense justification, but it is increasingly being reinforced by statutory or regulatory corporate governance requirements, such as Turnbull in the UK and Sarbanes-Oxley in the US.
 Consequently, the ultimate responsibility for good corporate governance of software assets lies with an organization’s senior management and success or failure in this area ultimately rests with them.

 The importance of SAM is illustrated by a quote from George Cox, the Director General of the Institute of Directors (IoD) in the UK: